 Discover the Seattle Aquarium with your students!
-Guide them through face-to-face interactions with marine animals as they explore the exhibits, from the cool waters of Puet Sound to the tropical coral reefs of the Pacific.
-Make sure to stop by our hands-on tide pools, interact with a diver at one of our interpretive shows, and visit our new harbor seal exhibit.
+Guide them through face-to-face interactions with marine animals as they explore the exhibits, from the cool waters of Puget Sound to the tropical coral reefs of the Pacific.
+Make sure to stop by our hands-on tide pools and interact with a diver at one of our interpretive shows.

 Students learn best about their local environment through hands-on experiences in the outdoors.
-Our seasonal field labs combine classroom training with the best of field science to foster student learning about the processes of nature in our local watershed and at the beach.
-In the 2013-2014 school year, we will be piloting several new field lab programs.
+Our seasonal field labs combine classroom programing with a field experience to foster student learning in our local watershed or at the beach.

 In this two-part program, a presentation at the Aquarium or your classroom is followed by a field program that explores selected sites on the Cedar River when salmon are spawning.
 Students will see salmon, investigate salmon habitat and learn how we share the river with the fish.

 In this two-part program, a presentation at the Aquarium or your classroom is followed by a field program.
 The field program explores a local beach with many opportunities to meet and learn about the sea life revealed at low tide.

 Rates apply to pre-registered groups of 10 or more.
 Adults/youth ages 4 and over: $9 Children ages 0–3: free Passes, discounted tickets, coupons and Seattle Aquarium membership cards are not valid for school group admission fees.